People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation

 Current benchmarks for HAI-CC, L2D, and L2C remain fragmented.
 Early L2D work introduced small-scale benchmarks using vision datasets (e.g., CIFAR), paired with simulated experts or cost-sensitive rejection models \citep{madras2018predict, charoenphakdee2021classification}, and later studies extended these evaluations to multiple-expert settings \citep{keswani2021towards}.
 L2C methods similarly assess complementarity on standard image classification datasets, often relying on synthetic human error models or retrospective clinician labels to estimate collaborative gains \citep{steyvers2022bayesian,kerrigan2021combining}.
 Although these resources provide insight into isolated aspects of collaboration, such as deferral quality or fusion benefits, they do not evaluate fairness or multi-rater variability.

 In contrast, fairness in medical imaging has been supported by more structured benchmark resources.
 Early analyses of hidden stratification and demographic performance gaps highlighted the need for fairness-aware evaluation in clinical AI \citep{oakden2020hidden, obermeyer2019dissecting}.
 More recent frameworks such as MEDFAIR \citep{zong2022medfair} provide standardised protocols across multiple medical imaging modalities, enabling consistent measurement of group-specific disparities.
-Task-specific fairness suites, including FairVision \citep{luo2024fairvision} for ophthalmology and FairSeg \citep{tian2024fairseg} for segmentation, extend these ideas by incorporating fairness-aware metrics.
+Task-specific fairness suites, including FairVision \citep{luo2024fairvisionequitabledeeplearning} for ophthalmology and FairSeg \citep{tian2024fairseg} for segmentation, extend these ideas by incorporating fairness-aware metrics.
 However, these fairness benchmarks do not consider human-AI collaboration, deferral behaviour, or workflow-related constraints, leaving fairness evaluation completely decoupled from HAI-CC benchmarking.
-Consequently, no existing benchmark jointly assesses fairness, deferral and complementarity strategies, workload constraints, and multi-rater uncertainty, underscoring the need for more comprehensive evaluation frameworks that reflect the realities of clinical human-AI collaboration.
+Consequently, existing benchmarks do not provide a unified evaluation of fairness, deferral and complementarity strategies, workload constraints, and multi-rater uncertainty in medical imaging settings, underscoring the need for more comprehensive evaluation frameworks for human-AI collaboration.